pinobatch/numism/docs/gb_emu_testing.md

 used, the handler must be initialized and prepared to run in case VBA is in use.
 I got _Libbet_ to boot in VBA by adding `reti` at the STAT handler.

+Beyond that, I don't fully understand `halt` in VBA.
+I don't _want_ to fully understand `halt` in VBA.
+I just want tests not to crash.

 Instruction timing
 ------------------